- About Us

 The hands-on and collaborative activities GMS girls experience in the classroom are enriched by day and overnight trips where science, literature, history, art, and language come to life.
 Time together away from the classroom also strengthens friendships and class community.
 Students progressively take trips farther from home throughout their time at GMS, culminating their off-campus experiences with international travel.

-Sixth graders begin their year with a multi-day camping trip at a nearby county or state park.
-Along with their teachers (no parents allowed!), the girls set up tents, cook food, go for hikes, play games, engage in leadership activities, host a talent show, and begin long-lasting friendships.
+Sixth graders begin their year with three days of outdoor adventure, culminating with an all-grade sleepover in the gym.
+Along with their teachers (no parents allowed!), the girls spend a day at the beach learning to surf, and two days in the woods going for hikes, playing games, engaging in leadership activities, hosting a talent show, and creating long-lasting friendships.
 The bonds created on the camping trip support the first few months of classroom cooperative group work.
-Later in the year, 6th graders attend an overnight science camp at the Marin Headlands Institute north of Sausalito and an overnight living history experience through the Age of Sail program at Hyde Street Pier.
-Day trips also complement the curriculum, including visits to the SomArts Cultural Center, the Asian Art Museum, and the Don Edwards National Wildlife Refuge.
+Later in the year, 6th graders attend an overnight science camp at the Marin Headlands Institute north of Sausalito.
+Day trips also complement the curriculum, including visits to the Filoli Nature Center, SomArts Cultural Center, the Asian Art Museum, and the Collective Roots Community Garden.

-Seventh-graders spend a week in the fall in California's most beautiful outdoor classroom: Yosemite National Park.
-The girls sleep in tents, prepare their own meals, go rock climbing and hiking, sing songs around the campfire, complete a community service project, and have a lot of fun.
+Seventh-graders spend a week in the fall at Camp Bothin in Marin County.
+During this week of outdoor education in a natural setting of great beauty, the girls sleep in dorms and tents, go hiking, kayaking, and on a high ropes course, try their hand at archery, and sing songs and perform skits around the campfire.
 The trip provides opportunities for the girls to challenge themselves personally as well as build their skills as members of a team.
-The Yosemite experience strengthens the bonds of friendship and collaboration established in 6th grade and supplements the centerpiece of the 7th grade emphasis on teamwork: the Entrepreneurial program.
+The Outdoor Ed experience strengthens the bonds of friendship and collaboration established in 6th grade and supplements the centerpiece of the 7th grade emphasis on teamwork: the Entrepreneurial program.